 The site’s core focus upon inception was conducting HIV prevention studies in the field of microbicides, followed by Pre-Exposure Prophylaxis (PrEP) studies.
-Since then, the site has demonstrated the ability to expand its portfolio to include HIV and TB vaccine studies, TB diagnostic studies, Maternal and Pediatric studies, as well as a number of social science, behavioral and multipurpose technology studies.
+Since then, the site has demonstrated the ability to expand its portfolio to include COVID, HIV and TB vaccine studies, TB diagnostic studies, Maternal and Pediatric studies, as well as a number of social science, behavioral and multipurpose technology studies.
 Read more about our areas of expertise.

 The site is well experienced in managing multiple and complex protocols and recruiting for challenging studies.